We continue sending bread all over NZ on both Mondays and Wednesdays.

 On the subject of reusable shopping bags, please keep them clean.
 The T shirt/ shirt ones are really great as they can go in the washing machine on a hot wash or in a bucket of something bleachy / vinegary to make sure you are not cross contaminating your own food on the way home.
 Similarly a good spray of the inside of the bag with vinegar and an inside out dry in the sun will go a long way to keeping those supermarket re-useable bags healthy.

-Once you start to properly investigate where things come from, how they are made and who made them your world will get a whole lot more complicated.
+Once you start to properly investigate where things come from, how they are made and who made them, your world will get a whole lot more complicated.
 Paper may be biodegradable but chopping down trees to make a single use bag and then shipping it halfway across the world to use it is hardly ideal.
 Paper manufacture itself is a polluting process and often happens in places where we have no idea of the environmental harm it causes to communities where it happens.
+Here is some interesting reading about the not so pretty side of paper production.

 Cellophane, whilst being biodegradable in itself, creates pollutants during its manufacturing process and as an aside, if it has anything written on it or stuck to it, it needs to be coated in plastic otherwise nothing ‘sticks’, thereby removing its biodegradable quality.

-We feel very strongly about looking after our environment so please consider these three things ;
+We feel very strongly about looking after our environment - if you do too, please consider these four things ;

 Finally, check out your local council recycling initiatives, they vary hugely throughout the country.